ali-salhab/TanmiaIdaria/.qoder/quests/user-employee-link.md

 #### Modified Endpoints

 - `POST /api/users` - Create user (now requires employeeId)
+  - Request body: { employeeId: ObjectId, password: string, role: string }
+  - Response: { message: string, user: UserWithEmployee }
+  - Error responses: 400 for validation errors, 409 for duplicate user
 - `GET /api/users/:id` - Get user with employee data
+  - Response: { UserWithEmployee }
+  - Populates the employeeId reference with actual employee data
 - `GET /api/users` - List users with employee data
+  - Response: Array of { UserWithEmployee }
+  - Populates employeeId references with actual employee data

 #### New Endpoints

 - `GET /api/employees/search?q={query}` - Search employees for user creation
+  - Query parameters: q (search term for name or national ID)
+  - Response: Array of { _id: ObjectId, fullName: string, nationalId: string, currentJobTitle: string }
 - `GET /api/employees/:id/user` - Get user data for a specific employee
+  - Response: { user: User } or null if no user exists for this employee
+  - Useful for checking if an employee already has a user account

 ### Workflow

 #### User Creation Process

-1. Admin navigates to user creation page
+1. Admin navigates to the Users management page
+2. Admin clicks the "Create New User" button
-2. Admin searches for an employee using the search functionality
+3. Admin searches for an employee using the search functionality by typing name or national ID
+4. System displays a list of matching employees
-3. Admin selects an employee from the search results
+5. Admin selects an employee from the search results
+6. System populates the form with the employee's name, national ID, and job title
+7. Admin selects a role for the user from the dropdown (admin, employee, viewer, hr, finance)
-4. Admin enters a password for the new user
+8. Admin enters a password for the new user
+9. Admin clicks the "Create" button
+10. System validates that the employee exists and does not already have a user account
-5. System creates a user record linked to the selected employee
+11. System creates a user record linked to the selected employee
-6. System prevents creating multiple users for the same employee
+12. System redirects to the user list or shows a success message

 #### Profile Display Process

-1. User accesses their profile page
+1. User accesses their profile page (`/profile`)
-2. System fetches user data along with associated employee data
+2. System makes a single API call to fetch user data with populated employee data
-3. System displays combined information in the profile view
+3. System displays user-specific information (username, role) in the header section
+4. System displays employee personal information (full name, national ID, birth date) in the personal details section
+5. System displays employee job information (job title, employment type, hiring date) in the employment section
+6. System displays employee contact information (phone) in the contact section
+7. System displays user documents which are stored in the user record
+8. User can update profile information, which updates the appropriate model (user or employee)

 ## Implementation Considerations